 For most of western history the dominant tradition of kindness has been Christianity, which sacralizes people’s generous instincts and makes them the basis of a universalist faith.
 For centuries, Christian caritas functioned as a cultural cement, binding individuals into society.
 But from the sixteenth century, the Christian rule ‘love thy neighbor as thyself’ came under increasing attack from competitive individualism.
 Thomas Hobbes’s Leviathan […] dismissed Christian kindness as a psychological absurdity.

 Though many like Jean-Jacques Rousseau and David Hume fought against the mythology of the individual, the growth of individualism hasn’t ceased.
-One could even say we’re riding its crest at the moment, Christians et al. Through this philosophical monocle, we see each other not as one of a whole but as separate, even disparate.
+One could even say we’re riding its crest at the moment.
+Through this philosophical monocle, we see each other not as one of a whole but as separate, even disparate.

 Phillips and Taylor argue that our natural inclinations to be social and extend ourselves outward come at the cost of making ourselves vulnerable and even weak.